mnqu/MVE/README.md

 ## Data
 The MVE model receives a multi-view network and a set of labeled nodes as input.

 Each view of the multi-view network is described by a single file.
 The files of different views should have the same prefix, and the indices should start from 0 to K-1, where K is the number of views.
 For example, users may describe a multi-view network with three files, "view_0", "view_1", "view_2", where the prefix is "view_" and the number of views is 3.
 Each view file contains several lines, with each line representing an edge in that view.
-The format of each line is: <node u> <node v> <weight>, meaning that there is an edge from node <node u> to node <node v> and the weight is <weight>.
+The format of each line is: "u v w", meaning that there is an edge from node "u" to node "v" and the weight is "w".

 The labeled nodes are listed in another file.
 This file contains several lines, where each line gives the labels of a node.
-The format of a line is: <node name> <label name 1> <label name 2>, which starts with the name of the node, followed by the names of different labels the node has.
+The format of a line is: "node_name label_name_1 label_name_2", which starts with the name of the node, followed by the names of different labels the node has.

 A toy dataset is provided in the "data/toy/" folder, and we will upload the dataset used in the paper later.